 - whether you have tried any of the treatments before

-Treatment may not be necessary if your symptoms are mild and you have no fertility problems.
-In about a third of cases, endometriosis gets better by itself without treatment.
+Treatment may not be necessary if your symptoms are mild and you have no fertility problems or if you are nearing the menopause, when symptoms may get better without treatment.

 One course of action is to keep an eye on symptoms and decide to have treatment if they get worse.

-Support from self-help groups can be very useful if you are learning to manage endometriosis.
+Support from self-help groups, such as Endometriosis SHE Trust UK and Endometriosis UK, can be very useful if you are learning how to manage endometriosis.

-Non-steroidal anti-inflammatories (NSAIDs), such as ibuprofen and naproxen, are usually the preferred painkiller used to treat endometriosis.
-This is because they act against the inflammation (swelling) caused by endometriosis, as well as helping to ease pain and discomfort.
+Non-steroidal anti-inflammatories (NSAIDs), such as ibuprofen and naproxen, are usually the preferred painkiller used to treat the pain associated with endometriosis.
+This is because they act against the inflammation (swelling) caused by the condition, which may help ease pain and discomfort.
 It is best to take NSAIDs the day before (or several days before) you expect the period pain.

 Paracetamol can be used to treat mild pain.
-It is not usually as effective as NSAIDs, but may be used if NSAIDs cause any side effects, such as nausea, vomiting and diarrhoea.
+It is not usually as effective as NSAIDs, but may be used if these types of drugs cause any side effects, such as nausea, vomiting and diarrhoea.

 Codeine is a stronger painkiller that is sometimes combined with paracetamol or used alone if other painkillers are not suitable.
-However, constipation is a common side effect, which may aggravate the symptoms of endometriosis.
+However, constipation is a common side effect that may aggravate the symptoms of endometriosis.

 For more information, read the Endometriosis UK factsheet on pain management for endometriosis.